shahab-hassan/Faithzy/frontend/README.md

 *** Overview ***:

-- Working on "Reviews" Functionality!
+- Completed Reviews Functionality:
---- Review functionality for Product Orders is Done!
+--- Reviews functionality for Service Orders is also Done!
+--- Showing all reviews of sellers, products, and services to Users

+- Fixed issues in Admin Panel for AdminDashboard and AdminRevenue Pages